Farhanhunt/anthropic-sdk-python/README.md

     """Lookup the weather for a given city in either celsius or fahrenheit

     Args:
-        location: The city and state, e.g. San Francisco, CA
+        location: The city and state,
     Returns:
         A dictionary containing the location, temperature, and weather condition.
     """